cbeck88/conf-rs/README.md

 #### Multiple config files

-A limitation of `conf` is that you can only pass it one document in this manner -- you can't call [`ConfBuilder::doc`] multiple times and pass a series of progressively lower-priority file contents.
+A limitation of `conf` is that you can only pass it one document in this manner -- you can't call [`crate::ConfBuilder::doc`] multiple times and pass a series of progressively lower-priority file contents.

 However, you can use other libraries to help with this.